Create your branch, containing your modifications

 Note

-DAVAÏ is currently able to include non-committed changes in the compilation and testing.
-However, in the next version based on bundle, this might not be possible anymore.
+DAVAÏ is able to include non-committed changes in the compilation and testing, when starting from an IAL branch.
+However, when starting from a bundle, this is not possible.

 • 1git commit –amend